Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Proofs for Section

 We move on to bound $\Delta_2(k)$.
-Multiplying the expressions in \eqref{eq::diff_loss} and \eqref{eq::diff_reg}, commutativity of diagonal matrices yields The latter depends on $\ell$ only through its exclusion in the products over $r$ and $s$.
-Further, Combining \eqref{eq::diff_exp_bound} with Lemma \ref{lem::prod_bound} now ensures the bound Combining these computations with sub-multiplicativity of the norm and the triangle inequality yields the estimate Together with Theorem \ref{thm::conv_abs_disc}, this implies the time-uniform bound
+Multiplying the expressions in \eqref{eq::diff_loss} and \eqref{eq::diff_reg}, commutativity of the element-wise product yields The latter expression depends on $\ell$ only through its exclusion in the products over $r$ and $s$.
+Further, we notice that For any $\ell = 1, \ldots, L - 1$, Lemma \ref{lem::prod_bound} and a point-wise application of the AM-GM inequality imply Combining these computations, as well as applying once more Lemma \ref{lem::prod_bound} and the AM/GM inequality, now yields the estimate

 Lastly, we bound the norm of $\Delta_3(k)$.
-To this end, observe via \eqref{eq::diff_reg} and commutativity of diagonal matrices that Switching the roles of $\ell$ and $\ell + 1$ yields an analogous formula for the squared gradient with respect to $\weight_{\ell + 1}(k)$.
-Subtracting the squared gradients and canceling like terms results in To complete our analysis of $\Delta_3(k)$, we must bound the norms of both matrices multiplying $\weight_{\ell}^2(k) - \weight_{\ell + 1}^2$ in the previous display.
-Using Lemma \ref{lem::prod_bound}, By the same argument as in \eqref{eq::amgm_prod_bound}, For a positive semi-definite diagonal matrix $A$, the definition of the Frobenius norm implies $\norm{A}^2 = \Tr(A^2) \leq \Tr(A)^2$ and so with the second inequality being due to \eqref{eq::diff_exp_bound} and Lemma \ref{lem::prod_bound}.
-Going back to \eqref{eq::delta_three_exp}, we may now conclude that the bound holds for all $k \geq 0$, where the last inequality again follows from Theorem \ref{thm::conv_abs_disc}.
+To this end, observe via \eqref{eq::diff_reg} and commutativity of the elemet-wise product that Switching the roles of $\ell$ and $\ell + 1$ yields an analogous formula for the squared gradient with respect to $\weight_{\ell + 1}(k)$.
+Subtracting the squared gradients and canceling like terms results in To complete our analysis of $\Delta_3(k)$, we must bound the norms of both vectors multiplying $\weight_{\ell}^2(k) - \weight_{\ell + 1}^2$ in the previous display.
+Using Lemma \ref{lem::prod_bound}, Point-wise application of the AM/GM inequality and Lemma \ref{lem::prod_bound}, further imply Going back to \eqref{eq::delta_three_exp} with these computations in hand, we now conclude that